|

 community.
 The first five books of the Old Testament are known as the Pentateuch

-(Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), and are a history
+(Genesis, Exodus, Leviticus, Numbers, and Deuteronomy), and are a history of

-the most common names given to the Diety by the ancient Hebrews and are used
+most common names given to the Diety by the ancient Hebrews and are used

 interchangeably in the Pentateuch, which has led to the theory that the group